Disability Theology

 5.2 Theology and intellectual disability: a growing edge

 The challenge of intellectual disability has thus pressed theologians to rethink questions in theological anthropology, including what it means to be in the image of God, or to live a fully human life.
 In what does our humanity before God consist?
-There is opportunity for further development in theological anthropology from the perspective of disability, which might produce an account of human nature that replaced rationality and beauty with the fruits of the Spirit in describing ideal humanity, or what it means for human beings to live as the image of God.
+There is opportunity for further development in theological anthropology from the perspective of disability, which might produce an account of human nature that replaces rationality and beauty with the fruits of the Spirit in describing ideal humanity or what it means for human beings to live as the image of God.

-5.3 Disability theology from the majority world
+5.3 Disability theology from the Global South

 The challenge for disability theology in its next phase of development is to promote sharing knowledge across the equator and over the oceans.
 What might emerge from a robust engagement between North American, European, African, and Asian disability theologians remains to be seen.
 It seems likely, however, that work done by majority world theologians at the intersection of disability, theology, and culture is likely to challenge concepts of disability that assume independence and rationality are essential to living a human life as well as the centrality of self-sufficiency, economic production, and achievement to human life.